haiku/haiku/src/add-ons/media/media-add-ons/usb_webcam/README.txt

 	Another option is to turn all cstransforms into actual Translators usable by other apps, or also media codecs but that would be more work for few added value.

+Other notes and TODO:
+- finish the bayer cstransform and use that instead of copied (MIT) code in Sonix addon.
+- implement handling picture sizes correctly (currently forced in the ProducerNode and the Sonix code to 320x240)
+- there are currently 2 Deframer classes, the StreamingDeframer although more complex seems to work much better than the BufferingDeframer.
+Make my mind about them.
+- write isochronous code when USB Kit supports it
+- add quickcam support (I have some code around) (requires iso)
+- add code to support Fuji FinePix to merge the FinePix addon from bebits ? (need to find one to test)
+- design an extensible API to publish possible controls as ParameterWeb or forward ParameterWeb changes right to the device-specific addon and provide default handlers for usual controls ?

 References: